Roman-1994/GUI-for-postgresql/README.md

-Creating a user interface for working with
+Creating a user interface for working with postgresql